Marshawn Lynch tells ESPN his agent ‘has been in talks’ with Seahawks about returning in 2020

 But his comments Monday night left the door wide open.

-Indeed, when asked initially Monday about his future and what he wanted to have happen Lynch said “well it’s almost on that ‘expect the unexpected.”’
+Indeed, when asked initially Monday about his future and what he wanted to have happen Lynch said, “Well it’s almost on that ‘expect the unexpected.’ “

 When Lynch returned last year, he did so for a contract that paid him the league veteran minimum (he made $60,588 for the regular season plus getting the same playoff shares as everyone else).